metacpan/metacpan-cpan-extracted/distros/T/Test-Auto/README.md

 The `integrates` block should contain a list of packages that are involved in the behavior of the main package.
 These packages are not automatically tested.

+## scenarios

+    =scenario export-path-make

+    quisque egestas diam in arcu cursus euismod quis viverra nibh

+    =example export-path-make

+    # given: synopsis

+    package main;

+    use Path::Find 'path_make';

+    path_make 'relpath/to/file';

+    =cut

+There are situation where a package can be configured in different ways, especially where it exists without functions, methods or routines for the purpose of configuring the environment.
+The scenario directive can be used to automate testing and documenting package usages and configurations.Describing a scenario requires two blocks, i.e. `scenario $name` and `example $name`.
+The `scenario` block should contain a description of the scenario and its purpose.
+The `example` block must exist when documenting a method and should contain valid Perl code and return a value.
+The block may contain a "magic" comment in the form of `given: synopsis` or `given: example-$number $name` which if present will include the given code example(s) with the evaluation of the current block.
+Each scenario is tested and must be recognized to exist by the main package.

 ## attributes